-The use of neuroprosthetic devices and virtual reality technologies may effectively allow a human agent to occupy different and multiple bodies that are either physical or virtual and are potentially of a radically nonhuman nature.114 In this way, a human agent could be extremely multilocal by being present in many different environments simultaneously.115 h.
-Permanence of Substrate
+The use of neuroprosthetic devices and virtual reality technologies may effectively allow a human agent to occupy different and multiple bodies that are either physical or virtual and are potentially of a radically nonhuman nature.
+In this way, a human agent could be extremely multilocal by being present in many different environments simultaneously.

-At the same time, an artificial agent whose cognitive processes are tied to a single body comprising biological components or a single physical artificial neural network that possesses limited sensorimotor and I/O mechanisms may be confined to exercising its agency within the location in which that cognitive substrate is located.116
+At the same time, an artificial agent whose cognitive processes are tied to a single body comprising biological components or a single physical artificial neural network that possesses limited sensorimotor and I/O mechanisms may be confined to exercising its agency within the location in which that cognitive substrate is located.